💰 Take-Home Pay Calculator (SA)

 UIF (Unemployment Insurance Fund): - 1% employee + 1% employer (matched) - Capped at R17,712 monthly remuneration, equating to R177.12 per side per month - Applies to virtually all employed workers including domestic workers

-Voluntary deductions the calculator handles: - Retirement annuity / pension fund: deductible up to 27.5% of remuneration or taxable income (whichever is greater), capped at R350,000/year - Medical aid: medical scheme fees tax credit of R364/month for the first two beneficiaries and R246/month for each additional beneficiary - Travel allowance: 78% taxable, 22% if a logbook proves business use
+Voluntary deductions the calculator handles: - Retirement annuity / pension fund: deductible up to 27.5% of remuneration or taxable income (whichever is greater), capped at R430,000/year from 1 March 2026 (up from R350,000) - Medical aid: medical scheme fees tax credit of R376/month for the first two beneficiaries and R254/month for each additional beneficiary (2026/27 SARS values) - Travel allowance: 78% taxable, 22% if a logbook proves business use

 The calculator outputs annual gross-to-net, monthly cash-in-hand, marginal tax rate on the next rand earned, effective tax rate, and an optimisation pass that solves for the retirement annuity contribution that maximises after-tax wealth under the 27.5% deduction cap.
 For underlying rate schedules and rebate amounts, the SARS Income Tax Tables and the National Treasury Budget Review are the authoritative sources, updated each February.